- Home

 Difficulty reaching orgasm

-If you’ve had your clitoris or other sensitive areas of the vulva removed, you may have difficulty reaching orgasm.
-Removal of the uterus, cervix and ovaries can also change how a woman experiences orgasm.
-Emotional concerns can also affect orgasm.
+If you’ve had sensitive areas removed (such as your clitoris or parts of the vulva), you may have difficulty reaching orgasm.
+Surgery to remove the uterus, cervix or ovaries can also change how you experience sexual pleasure.
+See a sex therapist for help with this.

 Tips for reaching orgasm

-- Use self-stimulation to find out what works for you.
+- Use masturbation to find what feels good for you.

-- Use stroking and massage, or guide your partner’s hands or fingers to areas that arouse and excite you.
+- Use stroking and massage or guide your partner’s hands or fingers to areas that arouse you.

-- Focus on your breathing.
-Try to tense and relax your vaginal and pelvic floor muscles in time with your breathing during intercourse or while your clitoris is being stroked.
+- Try tensing and relaxing your vaginal and pelvic floor muscles in time with your breathing.

 View the Cancer Council NSW editorial policy.